 - Google does not provide specific details regarding the algorithms that generate an advertiser’s seller ratings.

-- In most cases, seller ratings only show when a business has received 150 verified reviews in 12 months and a composite rating of 3.5 stars or higher.
+- In most cases, seller ratings only show when a business has received 100 verified reviews per country in 12 months and a composite rating of 3.5 stars or higher.

 - Reviews usually need to be from one of Trustpilot’s verified invitation services to qualify for Google Seller Ratings.